RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ## initialQuery property

-That attributes holds the initial form context OpenSearch query.
-For instance, when form is restricted to the dataset URN:DATASET:D1 and URN:DATASET:D2, the query would worth "tags:(URN:DATASET:D1 OR URN:DATASET:D2)".
+That attribute holds the initial form context OpenSearch query.
+For instance, when form is restricted to the dataset URN:DATASET:D1 and URN:DATASET:D2, the query would be equal to "tags:(URN:DATASET:D1 OR URN:DATASET:D2)".
 That query can be used to obtain a list of available values for given attributes in form context.

 # Implementation